Nucky Johnson's Organization

 Nucky Johnson's Organization was a corrupt political machine based in Atlantic City, New Jersey that held power during the Prohibition era.
-Its boss, Enoch "Nucky" Johnson, coordinated the Organizations's bootlegging, gambling, racketeering, and prostitution activities.
+Its boss, Enoch "Nucky" Johnson, coordinated the Organizations' bootlegging, gambling, racketeering, and prostitution activities.

 Origins

 Early history

 Before the rise of German American political boss Louis "Commodore" Kuehnle and Scots-Irish American treasurer Nucky Johnson, Atlantic City's government was run by a three-man group, including: Atlantic County Clerk Lewis P. Scott (1854-1907) and Congressman John J. Gardner (1845-1921), and Mays Landing sheriff and Atlantic City undersheriff Smith E. Johnson.

 The Kuehnle regime

 New regime

 After the conviction of Kuehnle in 1911, Smith Johnson's son became boss of the organization.
-Under his son's new regime, the organization became more successful for the next 30 years than it would ever be.
+Under his son's new regime, the organization would enjoy the most successful 30 years in its history.